 Balconies and balconettes were incorporated in tract houses designed in a broad range of architectural styles.
 The design and materials of balconies were often a direct reflection of a building's style.
 Balconies inspired by the Monterey Revival style feature a full- or partial-width second story cantilevered balcony with a turned or sawn wood balustrade.
 Streamline Moderne balconies display horizontal wood speedline railings or delicate metal railings featuring interlocking circles and geometric shapes.
-Occasionally, Streamline Moderne balconettes, topped with elegant decorative railings.
+Occasionally, Streamline Moderne balcony walls are solid, with stucco curves.
+Most fully expressed French Provincial houses feature one or more balconettes, topped with elegant decorative railings.
 Historic photos occasionally show people standing on tract house balconies, though many balconies and balconettes appear to be strictly decorative.